THC Inhalers: Everything You Need to Know

 What are CBD Inhalers?

-If a consumer wishes to avoid psychoactive effects or otherwise prefers not to consume THC, they may want to try a CBD inhaler.
-As the name suggests, a CBD inhaler delivers a measured dose of cannabinoids to the consumer.
-Unlike THC inhalers, though, the CBD variety will provide a high amount of cannabidiol rather than the psychoactive tetrahydrocannabinol.
+If a consumer wishes to avoid intoxicating effects or otherwise prefers not to consume THC, they may want to try a CBD inhaler.
+As the name suggests, a CBD inhaler delivers a measured dose of cannabidiol (CBD) to the consumer.
+More specifically, a CBD inhaler may provide similar effects as a THC device but without the intoxicating effects or "high" associated with cannabis consumption.

 How to Use a THC / CBD Inhaler

 Each cannabis inhaler varies depending on the product design and its components.
-For example, one may have a push button while another just requires you to inhale.
+For example, one may have a push button, while another just requires you to inhale.
 Overall, however, the consumption process is similar across the board.

 How to properly use a THC or CBD inhaler